campg2j003/JAWS-Script-for-Audacity/What's new.md

-(This file last updated 12/5/2019)
+(This file last updated 2/28/2020)

-# New in 2.2.2-beta-2019-12-02.
+# New in 2.2.2-beta-2020-02-28.
 - Added code to handle speaking position after cursor motion commands.
-What still do not work are SelectionStart and SelectionEnd.
+When this implementation speaks it speaks updated information, but it doesn't always speak.
+An alternative implementation always speaks, but sometimes the screen has not yet been updated.
 # New in 2.2.2-beta-2019-11-10
 - Update for Audacity 2.3.3.
 Added function FindToolbar to find a toolbar.
 Updated GetAudacityState, SayPlaybackMeter, and SayRecordingMeter.